BrandonJohnGrenier/pattern-microstructure/README.md

 Applying this pattern consistently across a program can help reduce congitive load, since callers can expect a consistent and well-defined response from API calls.

-The findById() method in the AccountService could:
- * Return a Result (EntityNotFoundException.class -> 404) if the account with the specified id could not be found
- * Return a Result (UnprocessableEntityException.class -> 422) if the account id was empty or invalid.
- * Return a Result (InternalErrorException.class -> 500) if an account couldn't be retrieved because the underlying database was unavailable

 # Validation using the ValidationService